jivesoftware/GitHub4Jive/Mobile/README.md

 The projects act as a demonstration of a Jive SDK mobile integration with an external service.
 The demo app allows you to log into a Jive instance, and see a mashup of your Jive and Github user info.
-You can add collaborators to your Github repositories based upon those who you follow in Jive.
-If your Jive follower has a publicly listed email address in Github, you can add that person as a collaborator to your repos.
+You can add collaborators to your Github repositories based upon those who you connect with in Jive.
+If your Jive friend has a publicly listed email address in Github, you can add that person as a collaborator to your repos.

 The projects also act as a demonstration of how to sign into a Jive instance using OAuth on both iOS